Chat with us, powered by LiveChat Alcohol Recovery in South Carolina: Stages, Techniques, and Benefits - SC Addiction Treatment

 Contemplation

-The Contemplation stage is when individuals begin to acknowledge their alcohol use as problematic and start thinking about change.
-What’s involved in this stage is ambivalence, weighing pros and cons, and seeking more information about recovery options.
-The typical duration of this stage is around six months as people consider whether they are ready to take action.
+The Contemplation stage is when individuals recognize their alcohol use as a problem and start thinking about change.
+They feel conflicted, weigh pros and cons, and begin exploring recovery options.
+This stage lasts around six months.

 Preparation